sdercolin/vlabeler/README.md

 1. Audio of the former (left) part after cutting is played so that you can confirm the phoneme
 2. A dialog is shown, asking you to rename the former entry
 3. Cutting and renaming are conducted
-4. The editor navigates to the former entry if needed
+4. The editor goes to the former entry

+These actions can be customized in `Prefereneces` -> `Editor` -> `Scissors`.

 ### Pan

 Or the hand tool.
-Drag the charts to scroll the canvas.
+Drag on the editor to scroll the canvas.

-These actions can be customized in `Settings` -> `Prefereneces`.

 ## Labelers

-A "labeler" is a configuration file for `vLabeler` which defines the behavior of a certain type of singing voice generation software.
+A "labeler" is a configuration file for `vLabeler` which defines the behavior of a certain type of voice generation software.
 For example, the built-in `UTAU oto labeler` is a labeler for editing UTAU's `oto.ini` files.

 A labeler defines:

-- what data/fields a voice entry should contain (e.g. for UTAU, you need `fixed`, `pre-utterance`, `overlap`, etc.)
+- what data/fields a voice entry should contain (e.g. for UTAU, you need `fixed`, `preutterance`, `overlap`, etc.)
 - how the data/fields are displayed in the editor as parameter controllers
-- whether entries should be connected (e.g. `Sinsy lab Labeler` does)
+- whether entries should be connected (every entry's start should be the same as the previous entry's end)
-- how to parse the label file to a `vLabeler` project
+- how to parse a label file to a `vLabeler` project
-- how to generate the label file from a `vLabeler` project
+- how to generate a label file from a `vLabeler` project
 - how to build sub-projects under a `vLabeler` project
 - and more behaviors when editing the certain type of label files

-A labeler may also support some configurable fields via GUI, without changing its content.
+A labeler may also support some configurable fields via GUI, without changing the labeler's file itself.
 You can find the settings in the `Settings` icon next to the labeler selector in the `New Project` page.

-If you want to edit the labels for a singing voice generation software that is not supported by `vLabeler`, instead of requesting development supporting that software, you can create a labeler to make it work. (it requires some knowledge of the coding though).
+If you want to edit the labels for a voice generation software that is not supported by `vLabeler`, instead of requesting development supporting that software, you can create a labeler to make it work. (it requires some knowledge of the coding though).
 Please check [LabelerConf.kt](src/jvmMain/kotlin/com/sdercolin/vlabeler/model/LabelerConf.kt) to understand how to